Cutlery-Drawer/simh/doc/pdp11_doc.rst

     SHOW XQ TYPE

 These commands are used to change or display the controller mode.
-DELQA mode is better and faster but may not be usable by older or non-DEC OS's.
+DELQA mode is better and faster but may not be usable by older or non-DEC OSes.
-Also, be aware that DEQNA mode is not supported by many modern OS's.
+Also, be aware that DEQNA mode is not supported by many modern OSes.
 The DEQNA-LOCK mode of the DELQA card is emulated by setting the the controller to DEQNA — there is no need for a separate mode.
 DEQNA-LOCK mode behaves exactly like a DEQNA, except for the operation of the VAR and MOP processing. ::